space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 ### New Amenities

+- Barbecue Grill - Portable grill variant, can only be obtained from Cargo.
 - Oil Barrel - Stores vegetable oil, more can be bought from Cargo.
 - Oil Tray - Used to transport oil from the barrel to the fryer.
 - Cooking Tray - Used for bakery.